9th-circle/Anathema.Vectors/README.md

 ## Status

-- The output of this project has not been tested or validated yet - the code has been written but undeniably makes mistakes in calculations.
-This is a work in progress right now.
+- The 2D math has been validated with unit tests and demos.
+- Most of the 3D math has been written but validation is ongoing.
+- Complex numbers and quaternions have not been written.

 ## Why?